mr5z/MvvmEssentials/README.md

                 // ViewModel and Page naming convention must strictly be followed:
                 // page_name + "Page", vm_name + "ViewModel", wherein page_name == vm_name
                 //
-                // Mark one page with isInitial: true — this is where the app starts.
+                // Mark one page with isInitial: true.
+This is where the app starts.
                 // If you need conditional startup logic (e.g. auth checks),
                 // implement IAppStartup instead (see below).
                 registry.MapPage<LandingPage, LandingViewModel>(isInitial: true)